Tanvirkhan65/Autocad_electrical_2/README.md

 ## class-49 == Spreadsheet, Mark & Verify, Utility Tool
 ## class-50 == mark and verify DWG,Components details data import to xls from spread sheet,to spread sheet
 ## class-51 == utility tool very important anything need to change can be done entire drawing

+## The REA command in AutoCAD is a shortcut for the REGENALL command, which regenerates the drawing and refreshes all viewports to reflect the most current changes.